About The Island

 Bayside & Ferry Landing

-Bayside is also home to the upscale Coronado Island Marriott Resort & Spa famous for its pink flamingos.
-Continue along First St towards Orange Avenue and you’ll find a number of pampering salons and spas, as well as many popular dining and drinking venues with outdoor seating.
+Bayside is home to the luxurious Coronado Island Marriott Resort & Spa, famous for its pink flamingos and resort-style amenities.
+A short walk along First Street to Orange Avenue leads to pampering salons and spas, as well as popular outdoor dining and drinking venues, making it a must-visit area for travelers looking to experience the best restaurants, cafés, and nightlife in Coronado Island.

 Historic Downtown

-A favorite pastime is a strolling the lovingly-maintained streets, window-shopping, people-watching, and enjoying the lush, flower-lined medians that make this commercial district so picturesque.
+A favorite pastime for visitors is strolling the meticulously maintained streets, window-shopping, people-watching, and enjoying the lush, flower-lined medians that make this district so picturesque.

 Coronado Beaches

-Repeatedly ranked as one of the nation’s best beaches, Coronado Beach offers miles of soft, gold-flecked sand and safe, sun-sparkled waters.
-Enjoy surfing, kayaking, sailing, paddle-boarding, swimming, sunbathing, volley-balling, shell-collecting or simply relaxing and reading a Coronado-set book.
+Repeatedly recognized as one of the nation’s best beaches, Coronado Beach features miles of soft, golden sand and safe, sun-sparkling waters perfect for surfing, kayaking, sailing, paddleboarding, swimming, sunbathing, volleyball, shell collecting, or simply relaxing with a book set on the island.
+Coronado Beach is divided into four distinct sections, each offering unique experiences for visitors:

-North Beach features a popular off-leash area for dogs – Dog Beach – complete with dog shower.
-This runs right up to the border for the North Island Naval Air Station.
+North Beach & Dog Beach – North Beach is home to Dog Beach, a popular off-leash area for dogs complete with a dog shower.
+This section extends to the border of the North Island Naval Air Station.

-South Beach begins just south of the Hotel del Coronado at The Shores condos and runs as far as the Navy SEALs training facility.
-(Off limits to the public and restricted to US Navy training.)
+South Beach – Beginning just south of the Hotel del Coronado and The Shores condos, this section continues to the Navy SEALs training facility and is restricted to U.S. Navy training.

-Silver Strand State Beach extends for approximately three miles along the narrow peninsula that is Silver Strand.
-Overnight camping is allowed with reservations and there are restrooms, showers, and lifeguard services.
-If you are active duty or retired military you can also camp at Fiddler’s Cove on Silver Strand, with a reservation.
+Silver Strand State Beach – Stretching approximately three miles along the narrow Silver Strand peninsula, this area offers overnight camping with reservations, restrooms, showers, and lifeguard services.
+Active-duty and retired military personnel can also reserve spots at Fiddler’s Cove, a scenic military camping area along the strand.

 Glorietta Bay

-The best place to stay near Glorietta Bay is…well, the Glorietta Bay Inn.
-It was once the home of John Spreckels, the sugar baron that developed the Hotel del Coronado.
+For travelers looking for the best places to stay near Glorietta Bay, the Glorietta Bay Inn offers boutique luxury and rich history — once the home of John D. Spreckels, the sugar baron who developed the Hotel del Coronado.
+Its prime location puts visitors just steps from the bay, beaches, and all the top attractions in Coronado.

 Silver Strand & Coronado Cays

-Silver Strand is a six-mile isthmus running from the Hotel Del Coronado to Imperial Beach.
-Along the way you will find the award-winning Loews Coronado Bay Resort, Crown Cove Aquatics Center and the yacht-dotted Coronado Cays.
-While the Cays are primarily residential, you can enjoy a memorable excursion with The Gondola Company or a scenic coffee or meal at The Calypso Cafe.
+Silver Strand is a stunning six-mile isthmus stretching from the Hotel del Coronado to Imperial Beach, offering breathtaking views of San Diego Bay on one side and the Pacific Ocean on the other.
+Along the route, visitors can experience luxury stays at Loews Coronado Bay Resort, enjoy water activities at Crown Cove Aquatics Center, or explore the yacht-dotted Coronado Cays.
+While the Cays are primarily residential, guests can take a gondola excursion with The Gondola Company or enjoy coffee and casual dining at The Calypso Cafe.

 Military Coronado